zfechko/CptS-315/Assignments/PA 3/README.md

 **a)** Compute the number of mistakes during each iteration (1 to 20)
 **b)** Compute the training accuracy and testing accuracy after each iteration (1 to 20)
-**c)** Compute the training accuracy and testing accuracy after 20 iterations withy standard perceptron and averaged perceptron
+**c)** Compute the training accuracy and testing accuracy after 20 iterations with standard perceptron and averaged perceptron

 #### Algorithm 2 Online Multi-Class Classifier Learning Algorithm
 ***